DavidArayaS/AI-Powered-Insights-Fraud-Detection-Hackathon/04-AI Chatbot/04-solution.md

-# 📖 Solution to Challenge 04: Setting Up LLMs for a Chatbot and the Resources Needed
+# 📖 Solution to Challenge 04: Setting Up LLMs for a Chatbot and its dependencies.

 ## 🔹 Objective
 In this challenge, you will:

 ✅ Create, Define, and Explore LLMs for a Chatbot and the Resources Needed to Set Up the Same.